clearlinux/autospec/README.rst

   resulting ``.spec``, and is used for situations where fine-grained control is required.

+copy_prepend
+  Additional actions that should take place directly before the source directory is copied for other builds (32bit, avx2, etc).
+This will be placed in the resulting ``.spec``, and is used for situations where fine-grained control is required.

 build_prepend
   Additional actions that should take place after ``%build`` and before the ``%configure`` macro or equivalent (``%cmake``, etc.).
 If autospec